SharePoint/sp-dev-docs/docs/general-development/sharepoint-design-manager-display-templates.md

 - **Item templates** determine how each result in the set is displayed.
 Includes images, text, video, and other items.

-For more information about these and other display templates, see  [Display template reference in SharePoint Server 2013](http://technet.microsoft.com/en-us/library/jj944947.aspx).
+For more information about these and other display templates, see  [Display template reference in SharePoint](http://technet.microsoft.com/en-us/library/jj944947.aspx).